cps-org/cps/_sources/schema.rst.txt

 :Applies To: |package|
 :Required: No

 Specifies the version of the package.
-Although there is no restriction on the format of the version text, successful version matching may impose restrictions.
+The format of this string is determined by `Version-Schema`_.

 If not provided, the CPS will not satisfy any request for a specific version of the package.